Chapter 4, The Pre-Aerdy Period: The Rise and Fall of Tuerny the Merciless

 before 1769

 As they neared Pontylver they smelled and saw the smoke of a great fire, and when they arrived they found the holy city had been burned to the ground.
 Tuerny had withdrawn his army after sacking it and the inhabitants were either dead or fled into the countryside.
 Fires still smoked and burned.
 Dogs ate from the corpses of the slain in the streets.
 Of the other outrages committed upon the citizenry this history will not tell.
 The worst was visited upon the persons of the virgin priestesses of Stern Alia.
 Suffice it to say that when Medegian forces entered the burned grounds of the goddess’s Temple, even the hardened hearts of the Hextoran knights of the Medegi were struck with shock and sorrow.
-In mockery of the sacred Sheaf of Seven Arrows, the decapitated bodies of the the seven high priestesses were stacked before the altar; their heads were lined up on top of it.
+In mockery of the sacred Sheaf of Seven Arrows, the decapitated bodies of the seven high priestesses were stacked before the altar; their heads lined up on top of it.
 Of the holy relic no trace was found.
 Well did the Medegi recognize the dire work of their god’s bitter foe, Erythul the Lord of Slaughter.
 Not in that Tuerny was known to worship that old war god of the Oeridians, but purposefully or not he paid tribute to that deity.
 As for why Tuerny did what he did, none can say.
 Was it just the act of an evil man?
 Madness?
 The urge of a tyrant to show his cruelty so as to crush the spirits of those he would dominate?
 Regardless, it was an act with little forethought as to what reaction it would provoke.

 Upon hearing of the act a fire of rage and vengeance was kindled in the hearts of all nearby Oeridian states at the desecration of their most holy place.
 From the Kingdom of Nehron in the north to the collection of petty Oeridian-Suel states in Sunndi to the south, plans were made to confront the tyrant.